+If participants feel prepared, have them turn to the Executive Summary portion of the Business Plan Template and begin writing that part of the plan.
-Business Plan Glossary

-If there are terms and definitions that you feel readers of your plan may not understand, it is recommended that you include a glossary as part of your business plan document.

-Pattern your business plan glossary after the one that is included with this curriculum.
+Business Plan Glossary FACILITATOR NOTE: This is the beginning of a new section.
+It is designed to give participants a If there are terms and definitions that you feel readers of your plan may not understand, it is recommended that you include a glossary part of your business plan document. way to include a glossary section with their business plan. as Pattern your business plan glossary after the one that is included with this curriculum.
 Include the word and a clear definition.

-• $\sqrt{\ }$ Capture the words and definitions you want to include in your business plan glossary: 1.
-Make a list of words you believe should be a part of the glossary in your business plan.
-2. Define each word with a 1 or 2 sentence definition.

-Once you have defined your glossary, turn to your Business Plan Template and write the Glossary words and definitions you want to include.
+Analyze the Issues Group Analysis: Divide participants into small groups and allow them time to answer the analysis questions.
+Capture the words and definitions you want to include in your business plan glossary: Make a list of words you believe should be a part of the glossary in your business plan.
+1. 2.
+Define each word with a 1 or 2 sentence definition.
+Move to Action Move to Action: If participants feel prepared, have them turn to the Glossary portion of Once you have defined your glossary, turn to your Business Plan Template and write the Glossary words and definitions you want to include. the Business Plan Template and begin writing that part of the plan.